benmurden/django-app-metrics-2/README.rst

 .. image:: https://secure.travis-ci.org/frankwiles/django-app-metrics.png
     :alt: Build Status
     :target: http://travis-ci.org/frankwiles/django-app-metrics

+This is a fork of the original django-app-metrics that adds timezone support, eliminating warnings about naive datetimes.
+As such, support for Django 1.3 is dropped.

 django-app-metrics allows you to capture and report on various events in your applications.
 You simply define various named metrics and record when they